aitit-inc/fast-api-web-app-scaffold/README.md

 If you want to check dependencies from each architecture layer to external libraries, execute the following command like:

+** **To simplify implementation, dependencies on sqlmodel, sqlalchemy, and pydantic are allowed
+from the Domain and Application layer.
+The reason is that sqlmodel is a library that enables conversion
+between pydantic models and SQLAlchemy models, allowing us to avoid defining almost identical data
+classes in both the Domain and Infrastructure layers.**

 ```bash
 pydeps ./app --rmprefix app. --reverse --max-bacon 4 --cluster --max-module-depth=2 -o app_external.svg
 ```